stochnet/stochnet.github.io/d2r/poison-nova-necromancer.md

 - Amulet: Caster amulet with +2 Necromancer Skills, +15% Faster Cast Rate, life, mana, resistance (espeically lightning and poison).

-- Switch Weapon and Shield: Crystal Sword or Flail with [Call to Arms](https://diablo.fandom.com/wiki/Call_to_Arms_Rune_Word) runeword to bump all skills by 1 and life/mana for 60%+, and shield with Spirit runeword to increase the skill levels on Call of the Arm.
+- Switch Weapon and Shield: Crystal Sword or Flail with [Call to Arms](https://diablo.fandom.com/wiki/Call_to_Arms_Rune_Word) runeword to bump all skills by 1 and life/mana for 60%+, and shield with (ethereal) Spirit runeword to increase the skill levels on Call of the Arm.

 - Inventory: Necromancer Torch, Annihilus, Poison sunder charm, 7 poison and bone skill grand charms with life or Faster Hit Recovery, small charms with resistance and life.